josherich/blog/notes/src/docs/josherich.md

 - is MLP multi layer perceptron equal to feature extraction(mapping function)?
 - wavelet and PCA

+# Quotes

+> The standard by which we measure a situation and establish that the situation is problematic is part of the problem and should be abandoned
+__- Phenomennology of spirit, Hegel__

 # Machine Learning

 ## Examples of Learning Tasks